Code-Institute-Submissions/the-growth-club/README.md

     ```
     pip3 install Flask
     ```
 2. Now we need to create a few new files.
 First, our Python file that will be the foundation of our application.
-You can name it something else, in this case I used app.py, so type in the terminal:
+You can name it something else, in this case, I used app.py, so type in the terminal:
     ```
     touch app.py
     ```
 3. Next, we will be storing some sensitive data, and we need to hide them using environment variables.
-You can use the terminale or just create a new file.
+You can use the terminal or just create a new file.
 I used the terminal, so type in the terminal:
     ```
     touch env.py
     ```
-4. That file should never be pushed to GitHub, so we need to be able to ignore it some how, so type in the terminal:
+4. That file should never be pushed to GitHub, so we need to be able to ignore it somehow, so type in the terminal:
     ```
    touch .gitignore
     ```
 5. Double check in the gitignore file that you see "env.py" and "pycache/"
-6. Go to env.py file and add the following:
+6. Go to the env.py file and add the following:
     ```
     import os

     os.environ["PORT"] = "5000"
     os.environ["SECRET_KEY"] = "YOUR_SECRET_KEY"
     os.environ["DEBUG"] = "True"
     os.environ["MONGO_URI"] = "YOUR_MONGODB_URI"
     os.environ["MONGO_DBNAME"]= "DATABASE_NAME"
     ```
-7. Go to app.py file and import OS, Flask, env.py
+7. Go to app.py file and import the following:
     ```
     import os

-    from flask import Flask
+    from flask import (
+    Flask, flash, render_template,
+    redirect, request, session, url_for)
+    from flask_pymongo import PyMongo
+    from bson.objectid import ObjectId
+    from werkzeug.security import generate_password_hash, check_password_hash
     if os.path.exists("env.py"):
         import env
     ```
 8. Create an instance of Flask
     ```
     app = Flask(__name__)
     ```
 9. To test your application, tell your app how and where to run your application.
 Set your IP and PORT environment variables in the hidden env.py file.
-Make sure to update this to debug=False prior to actual deployment of your project.
+Make sure to update this to debug=False before the actual deployment of your project.
     ```
     if __name__ == "__main__":
     app.run(host=os.environ.get("IP"),
     port=int(os.environ.get("PORT")),
     debug=True)
     ```
 10. You can now run your application, type in the terminal:
     ```